 - anticholinergic drugs.

-Direct dopamine agonists are drugs that mimic the role of dopamine in the brain as opposed to levodopa which requires conversion in the brain to dopamine.
+Dopamine agonists are drugs that mimic the role of dopamine in the brain as opposed to levodopa which requires conversion in the brain to dopamine.
 They may be used in the early stages of the disease, or later on to give a more prolonged, steady dopaminergic effect in people who experience wearing off or on-off effects.
 Dopamine agonists are generally less effective than levodopa in controlling rigidity and bradykinesia.
 They can cause confusion in older adults.

 MAO-B inhibitors are drugs that slow down the enzyme monoamine oxidase B, or MAO-B, which breaks down dopamine in the brain.
 MAO-B inhibitors cause dopamine to build up in surviving nerve cells, thereby reducing symptoms of Parkinson's.